1 - Access Cluster

 apiGroup: rbac.authorization.k8s.io

 Code block.
-Example of a cluster role binding that allows the ReadNodesGroup group to view nodesWhen a cluster role binding like the one above is created in the cluster, users in the IAM user group ReadNodesGroup are granted the permissions to perform the API actions written in the cluster role node-reader.
+Example of a cluster role binding that allows node read access for the ReadNodesGroup group.When a cluster role binding like the above is created in the cluster, users belonging to the IAM user group ReadNodesGroup are granted permission to perform the API actions defined in the cluster role node-reader.

-For more detailed explanations on role binding creation, refer to the following document:
+For detailed instructions on creating role bindings, refer to the following document.

 |---|

-- According to the cluster role binding scp-cluster-admin, users in the IAM user groups AdministratorGroup or OperatorGroup, as well as the Kubernetes Engine product applicant, are granted cluster administrator permissions.
+- According to the cluster role binding scp-cluster-admin, the Kubernetes Engine service creator is granted cluster admin privileges.

-- According to the cluster role binding scp-view, users in the ViewerGroup are granted cluster viewer permissions.
-More precisely, since it is linked to the predefined cluster role view in Kubernetes, access permissions for cluster-scoped resources (e.g., namespaces, nodes, ingress classes, etc.) and secrets within namespaces are not included.
-For more detailed explanations, refer to the Roles section.
+- Users or groups registered in the cluster role binding scp-view are granted cluster viewer permissions.
+It is bound to the predefined Kubernetes cluster role view, and does not grant access to cluster‑scoped resources (e.g., namespaces, nodes, ingress classes, etc.) or to secrets within a namespace.
+For more details, see role.

-- According to the cluster role binding scp-namespace-view, all authenticated users in the cluster are granted namespace viewer permissions.
+- According to the cluster role binding scp-namespace-view, all users authenticated to the cluster are granted permission to view namespaces.

-The details of predefined roles and role bindings for Samsung Cloud Platform are as follows:
+The details of the predefined roles and role bindings for Samsung Cloud Platform are as follows.

-The cluster role binding scp-cluster-admin is bound to the cluster role cluster-admin and bound to the IAM user groups AdministratorGroup, OperatorGroup, and the SCP user (Kubernetes Engine cluster creator) according to the subjects.
+Cluster role binding scp-cluster-admin is linked to the cluster role cluster-admin, and is bound to the Samsung Cloud Platform user (Kubernetes Engine cluster creator) according to the subjects field.

 apiVersion: rbac.authorization.k8s.io/v1